 We would like to kindly apply to the membership of the International Association of Labor Inspection (IALI).

-One of the main functions of the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia represents inspection of labour conditions at workplace and control compliance with occupational health and safety standards.
-The Labour Conditions Inspection Department was established in 2015 under the Ministry to carry out state supervision of the prevention and response to forced labour and exploitation and monitor implementation of the State Programme on Labour Conditions Inspection as well as develop corresponding recommendations.
+One of the leading functions of the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia is inspection of labour conditions at workplaces and oversight compliance with occupational health and safety norms.
+The Labour Conditions Inspecting Department was established in 2015 under the Ministry to carry out state supervision of the prevention and response to forced labour and exploitation and monitor implementation of the State Programme on Labour Conditions Inspection as well as develop corresponding recommendations.

-Based on the recognition of the obligation and challenges the institutional and administrative development of the Department has been determined by the Government of Georgian.
-From January, 2020 the number of Inspectors has been raised till 100 based on the ILO methodology and for the purpose of improving institutional strengthening, It planned to become a legal entity of public law in accordance with the Organic Law of Georgia “On occupational safety” with the regional representatives and full mandate in Labour rights.
+The Government of Georgia committed to direct all efforts to building an efficient system in compliance with international labour standards and to ensure that decent working conditions are available and accessible for the Georgian workers.
+To this end, the decision has been made to transform the Department into an independent legal entity of public law under the Ministry of Internally Displaced Persons from the Occupied Territories, Labour, Health and Social Affairs of Georgia.
+The ultimate goal of establishment of the Labour Inspectorate with its regional branches is to ensure effective implementation of labour legislation, in particular, protection, enforcement and improvement of labour rights.
+Beside other undertaken measures, Decree on increasing the number of labour inspectors to 100 was adopted in January and the recruitment process has already started.
+The road ahead is quite long and challenging but we intend to keep balance so that all the interests of all the parties are taken into consideration and protected

+With this said, it is m y pleasure to present Mr. Beka Peradze’s candidacy who as a Head of Labour Conditions Inspecting Department is entitled to fully represent Georgian Labour Inspection system.

 for based on the state policy the supervision of the Implementation of the recommendations developed to prevent the spread of new coronavirus (COVID-19) in the workplace

 We are writing Regarding to the membership of International Association of Labor Inspection (IALI).